olimexsmart/SagraPOS/README.md

 - [ ] Setup debugger
 - [ ] Image upload should resize images to a standard size
 - [ ] DB upload could also migrate from previous version.
 Introduce DB version in setting table
+- [ ] Split files, they are becoming too long
 #### Frontend
 - [ ] Spinner on order confirm (with error timeout)
 - [ ] Spinner on menu loading (can take a while)